 -

-Forethought's pricing is completely custom.
+Pricing: Forethought's pricing is completely custom.
 You have to talk to their sales team to get a quote.
-They list Basic, Professional, and Enterprise tiers on their site, but with no numbers, it's tough to know what to expect without getting on a call.
+They list Basic, Professional, and Enterprise tiers on their site, tailored to different organizational scales.

 Tidio is a go-to for small businesses that want an affordable and simple tool for live chat and basic chatbots.
 The interface is super easy to use, and their "Lyro" AI can answer questions based on an FAQ list you provide.